Currently Browsing:Infectious Diseases

 In the Neurology-Infectious Diseases Program, we work with other infectious disease specialists to diagnose and treat infections of the nervous system, and neurological complications of systemic infections.Access Patient Gateway

-Tuberculosis can be a chronic bacterial infection that usually infects the lungs, although other organs, such as the kidneys, spine, or brain are sometimes involved.
-TB is primarily spread from person to person through droplets when someone coughs or sneezes.
+Tuberculosis, or TB, can be a chronic bacterial infection that usually infects the lungs.
+Other organs, such as the kidneys, spine, or brain may also be involved.
+TB is primarily spread from person to person in an airborne manner, such as when an infected person coughs or sneezes.
 It can also cause an active infection after a period of dormancy in someone who was exposed at an earlier time.

 There is a difference between being infected with the TB bacterium and having active tuberculosis disease.

-The predominant TB bacterium is Mycobacterium tuberculosis (M. tuberculosis).
-Many people infected with M. tuberculosis never develop active TB and remain in the latent TB stage.
-However, in people with weakened immune systems, especially those with HIV (human immunodeficiency virus), TB organisms can overcome the body's defenses, multiply, and cause an active disease.
+The main TB bacterium is Mycobacterium tuberculosis (M. tuberculosis).
+Many people infected with this bacterium never develop active TB.
+They remain in the latent TB stage.
+However, in people with weak immune systems, especially those with HIV (human immunodeficiency virus), TB organisms can overcome the body's defenses, multiply, and cause an active disease.

 TB affects all ages, races, income levels, and both genders.
 Those at higher risk include the following: